 First off, if you’re running your own business, you should already have a website.
 Your clients have to find you somehow.
 And when they do, they need to be able to decide if you’re a close enough fit to make that first phone call or online appointment request.

 Resist the urge to recreate your entire CV on your website.
 Prospective and existing clients may be curious to know what credentials you hold.
 But more importantly, they want to know how those qualifications translate into actual session work.

 Be explicit about your communication style and any characteristics that differentiate you as a service provider.
-As much as you’d like to think your professional side can exist separate from your personal life, you’re actually doing your business-self a disservice if you leave out your true self.
+As much as you’d like to think your professional side can exist separate from your personal life, you’re actually doing your business-self a disservice if you leave out your own voice and true self.
 Who you are is precisely what makes you unique and valuable in your role.

 The first sentence should focus on your role, your niche audience, and high-level goals clients can expect to work on.
 Your second and third sentences should talk about your tactile and philosophical approach to reaching those goals.